NoctuaAthenae/Smart-Home-using-Arduino-and-Raspberry-Pi/README.md

 # Smart Home using Arduino and Raspberry-Pi

-This project aims to provide scripts for a wireless (2.4 Ghz using NRF24L01 modules) network with star topology of Arduinos fullfilling different roles in a Smart Home, while a Raspberry Pi acts as the central hub and a server for a web interface.
+This project aims to provide scripts for a wireless (2.4 Ghz using NRF24L01 modules) network with tree topology of Arduinos fullfilling different roles in a Smart Home, while a Raspberry Pi acts as the central hub and a server for a web interface.

 # Roadmap